-A clever variation on the same principle that goes under the name of clusterrobust estimation has become very fashiobnable in recent years.
+A clever variation on the same principle that goes under the name of clusterrobust inference has become very fashionable in recent years.
 I'm not going to describe it in this book, but you should be aware that in some circles you will be treated like the village idiot if you don't use "clustering".
 In some cases, people do this just because it's cool and trendy.
-In some contexts, however, clusterrobust inference is quite appropriate and should be considered as a very useful tool; for example, with panel datasets, which I'll describe in Chapter 7, giving a summary treatment of clustering in Section 7.3.4.
-For more details, read Cameron and Miller (2010), Cameron and Miller (2015) and MacKinnon et al. (2023).
+In some contexts, however, clusterrobust inference is quite appropriate and should be considered as a very useful tool when there may be a reason to suspect that some observations may not be independent; for example, with panel datasets, which I'll describe in Chapter 7, giving a summary treatment of clustering in Section 7.3.4.
+For more details, read Cameron and Miller (2010), Cameron and Miller (2015), Abadie et al. (2022) and MacKinnon et al. (2023).